Who is eligible and how to apply for the UAE's 10-year golden residency visa

 Maj Gen Al Marri said there was no age restriction on applicants.

-"Here in the UAE we never look at age, colour, nationality or any other social circumstances.
-We are dealing with people as humans and not nationalities.
-We are all equal with no differentiation," he said.
+"Here in the UAE we never look at age, colour, nationality or any other social circumstances, we are dealing with people as humans and not nationalities, we are all equal with no differentiation," he said at the time.

 Who are some of the people that have received it so far?